Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 ## [[The command-line interface]{#xtocid15789293}]{.underline}

-If you\'ve used DOS or UNIX operating systems before in a command-line shell environment, you may wonder why we have to use the \"\<\" symbol between the word \"spice\" and the name of the netlist file to be interpreted.
+If you've used DOS or UNIX operating systems before in a command-line shell environment, you may wonder why we have to use the \"\<\" symbol between the word \"spice\" and the name of the netlist file to be interpreted.
 Why not just enter the file name as the first argument to the command \"spice\" as we do when we invoke the text editor?
-The answer is that SPICE has the option of an _interactive_ mode, whereby each line of the netlist can be interpreted as it is entered through the computer\'s Standard Input (stdin).
+The answer is that SPICE has the option of an _interactive_ mode, whereby each line of the netlist can be interpreted as it is entered through the computer's Standard Input (stdin).
 If you simple type \"spice\" at the prompt and press **\[Enter\]**, SPICE will begin to interpret anything you type in to it (live).

-For most applications, its nice to save your netlist work in a separate file and then let SPICE interpret that file when you\'re ready.
+For most applications, its nice to save your netlist work in a separate file and then let SPICE interpret that file when you're ready.
 This is the way I encourage SPICE to be used, and so this is the way its presented in this lesson.
 In order to use SPICE this way in a command-line environment, we need to use the \"\<\" redirection symbol to direct the contents of your netlist file to Standard Input (stdin), which SPICE can then process.

 ## Circuit components { #sec:xtocid15789294 }

 Remember that this tutorial is not exhaustive by any means, and that all descriptions for elements in the SPICE language are documented here in condensed form.
-SPICE is a very capable piece of software with lots of options, and I\'m only going to document a few of them.
+SPICE is a very capable piece of software with lots of options, and I'm only going to document a few of them.

 _All_ components in a SPICE source file are primarily identified by the first letter in each respective line.
 Characters following the identifying letter are used to distinguish one component of a certain type from another of the same type (r1, r2, r3, rload, rpullup, etc.), and need not follow any particular naming convention, so long as no more than eight characters are used in both the component identifying letter and the distinguishing name.